 The PBHC Emphasis is founded upon recent bench science, translational community studies, advances in clinical intervention, policy/funding initiatives, and workforce trends in behavioral health care.
 In an effort to balance the demand for skilled clinicians to enter the workforce equipped to meet the high-volume, high-intensity workloads with the short supply of genuinely well-trained doctoral level students, the faculty in the PBHC Emphasis area crafted the following curriculum.
-Accordingly, students enrolled in this emphasis area complete the core courses required of all clinical students and additionally 1) Successfully complete all five required courses for the emphasis area, 2) Successfully complete at least one elective within the emphasis area, 3) Successfully complete at least one clinical experience in a health care setting and one child/adolescent setting.
+Accordingly, students enrolled in this emphasis area complete the core courses required of all clinical students and additionally 1) Successfully complete all five required courses for the emphasis area, 2) Successfully complete at least one elective within the emphasis area, 3) Successfully complete a dissertation in pediatric behavioral health care, and 4) Successfully complete at least one clinical experience in a health care setting and one child/adolescent setting.
 Students may also participate in PBHC area meetings and discussions.